PayString/rfcs/src/spec/payid-protocol.md

   Returns account and routing number

-  The PayID client MAY specify more than one media types along with the preference parameter.
+  The PayID client MAY specify more than one media type along with the preference parameter.
 The server MUST respond as described in the Content Negotiation section below.

 # Header Fields
   PayID protocol defines semantics around the following request and response headers.
 Additional headers MAY be defined, but have no unique semantics defined in the PayID protocol.